Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>Does the platform support partial reversal of authorized funds after a portion of the held amount has been captured?</b></summary>

 Yes, Connected Commerce (uCom) does support partial reversal.
-For example, let’s assume we have a auth for $50 and we only captured $20, the remaining amount will be released automatically.
+For example, if we have an authorization for $50 and we only captured $20, the remaining amount will be released automatically.
 </details>

 <details>